 Working Breed is: Erika June Christina Laing (vocals, songwriting, brass, synths, musical saw); Mike Dugan (guitar, songwriting, vocals); Jonah Petrelli (bass, songwriting, vocals); Jeremy Papay (drums); and Chloe Weicz (keyboard, backing vocals).

 Making Meaning: The Song

-Listen to Working Breed’s new song “Turtle Race” and learn what meaning Erika makes:
+Listen to and watch Working Breed’s new song “Turtle Race” and learn what meaning Erika makes:

 Lyrics by Erika June Christina Laing; Music by Working Breed (all).
 Track credits: Erika Laing (vocals, sheng, saw); Mike Dugan (guitar); Jonah Petrelli (bass); Chloe Weicz (keys); Jeremy Papay (drums); (additional: Cello by Jacob Nathanson; Violin by Patrick Forsyth; Harp by Becky Gard).
 Recorded, engineered, and mixed by Matt Vaughan at Hollywood Studios of Pittsburgh.
 Produced by Working Breed and Matt Vaughan.
 Mastered by Michael Denten.

 Painting a black canvas red / Black and blue pictures of you in my head / Haunting my thoughts, the words I’ve been fed / The earth is still warm where you left